Medication to stop drinking or cut back

 Reach your goals for sobriety or moderation

-• Speak with a licensed physician
+• Speak with a licensed physician about medication

 • Manage your disulfiram or naltrexone prescription

-• Get ongoing medical care
+• Get ongoing care

 You’ll be able to chat with your physician at any time, and schedule additional appointments as needed.
 We're here for you throughout the alcohol recovery journey as you make progress in your treatment program.